bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 Either by testing it or from previous domain knowledge.

 - You have read and understood the all code changes in the PR.
-- Verified the linked Jira issue description matches the changes made in the PR.
+- You have verified that the linked Jira issue description matches the changes made in the PR.
 - The code is well structured, follows our code patterns, doesn’t have a better or more appropriate solution, and is free of unintended side-effects.